RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 **17. Build and Deploy**

-Build and deploy the project using the following command, which will use the maven plugin to deploy via Eclipse Che **Terminal**:
+Build and deploy the project using the following command, which will use the maven plugin to deploy via CodeReady Workspace **Terminal**:

 `mvn package fabric8:deploy -Popenshift -DskipTests`